 Do you remember this?
 The Juggler.
 A hilarious take on life as an FM’er.
-And as the man says, it isn’t that FM is difficult, it’s just that you need to wear a lot of hats.
+And as the man says, it isn’t that Facilities Management is difficult, it’s just that you need to wear a lot of hats.

 The characteristics that make a great facilities manager haven’t changed a great deal over the years, you still need to be able to multi-task, organise, delegate and make hard decisions that make the difference between meeting contract KPIs, or falling short – whilst wearing a lot of hats.

 The biggest change is you now need the ability to bring technology in as a core element of service delivery.
-And if you’re a creative thinker with a penchant for taking things to the next level, you might even end up defining the shape of FM technology to come.
+And if you’re a creative thinker with a penchant for taking things to the next level, you might even end up defining the shape of Facilities Management technology to come.

-Here’s three ways that technology has changed FM as a career (and being able to juggle isn’t a prerequisite):
+Here’s three ways that technology has changed Facilities Management as a career (and being able to juggle isn’t a prerequisite):

 1 Operating at the sharp end

-Years ago, as highlighted in this video, FM managers were dogged by paperwork and inefficient working practices, but things have come a long way since then.
+Years ago, as highlighted in this video, Facilities Management managers were dogged by paperwork and inefficient working practices, but things have come a long way since then.

-Thanks to facilities management software that can be integrated across all department systems, for example HR tools or building planning applications, an FM manager can have access to the same data and work to the same service level goals as every other head of department.
+Thanks to facilities management software that can be integrated across all department systems, for example HR tools or building planning applications, a Facilities Management manager can have access to the same data and work to the same service level goals as every other head of department.